How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 • SSH

-If you want safer and easier management of passwords and tokens, consider installing Git Credential Manager (GCM).
+If you want to manage passwords or access tokens more securely and conveniently, consider installing Git Credential Manager (GCM).

-In the next section, you’ll learn the basic steps to actually clone a repository using the git clone command.
+In the next section, we will cover the basic steps for actually cloning a repository using the git clone command.

 3. Basic Usage of git clone

-The git clone command is the primary way to duplicate a remote repository’s contents into your local environment.
-When you want to use someone else’s repository for open-source projects or team development, cloning is the first step.
+The git clone command is a fundamental command used to copy the contents of a remote repository entirely into your local environment.
+When you want to use a repository created by someone else in an open-source project or team development, the first operation you perform is usually git clone.

 3.1 Basic Command Syntax